OneRoomHealth/orh-winui-kiosk/docs/FIXES_NOVEMBER_2025.md

-# Critical Fixes - November 18, 2025
+# Critical Fixes - November 18-19, 2025

 ## Overview
 This document describes critical fixes applied to resolve major issues with the OneRoom Health Kiosk application.

+## Latest Fix - Monitor Indexing and Switching (v1.0.41)

+### Issue
+- Monitor indexing mismatch: The main window used 1-based indexing directly while MPV video player converted to 0-based
+- This caused the screensaver and video to appear on different monitors
+- No way to switch monitors at runtime without restarting the app

+### Solution
+- Fixed monitor indexing to properly convert from 1-based config values to 0-based display array indices
+- Added "Switch Monitor" button in debug mode to cycle through available displays
+- Video controller is recreated when switching monitors to ensure proper playback

+### Changes Made
+1. Added `_currentMonitorIndex` field to track the active monitor
+2. Updated `ConfigureAsKioskWindow` to convert from 1-based to 0-based indexing
+3. Added `SwitchMonitorButton` to debug panel
+4. Implemented `SwitchMonitorButton_Click` handler that:
+   - Cycles through available monitors
+   - Recreates video controller with new monitor index
+   - Moves window to selected monitor
+   - Restarts video if it was playing

-## Latest Fix - Dynamic Mode Switching (v1.0.40)
+## Previous Fix - Dynamic Mode Switching (v1.0.40)

 ### Issue
 - The app was starting based on config.videoMode.enabled, but user wanted it to always start in screensaver mode